 In cases where your income is too high for Chapter 7, the court will determine how much disposable income you have in order to pay off some or all of your debt in a Chapter 13 plan should you choose to go that route.
 The court looks at your income and subtracts debt payments, living expenses, and any other required payments to see what amount you can feasibly pay off each month.

 Once a means test proves that you are eligible and you come up clean in all of the other areas determining eligibility, you must fill out all necessary forms and petition for property exemptions so that you can keep any necessary items, such as furniture or your car.
 This process is not simple, and a mistake could cause further harm, so make sure that you retain an educated Georgia bankruptcy attorney with years of experience in Chapter 7 laws and procedures.
 With such legal assistance, discharging your debt could result in the financial freedom that you’ve been dreaming of achieving.

 Chapter 7 Credit Counseling

-If you have taken the means test and it has determined that you are eligible for Chapter 7, the next step before you file is to take a pre filing credit counseling course.
+If you have taken the means test and it has determined that you are eligible for Chapter 7, the next step before you file is to take a pre-filing credit counseling course.
 These courses are online and your attorney can usually provide you with the information on where it can be taken.
-After your bankruptcy has been discharged, you will also be required to take another credit counseling course.
+After your Georgia bankruptcy has been discharged, you will also be required to take another credit counseling course.
 This is usually done with the same credit counseling agency that you used before you filed for your bankruptcy.

 Georgia Bankruptcy Laws: